xcickai/JavaApplication/README.md

 # Gerumap
-# It si a chool project created by : Luka Korica and Ivan Cicka
+# It is a chool project created by : Luka Korica and Ivan Cicka